Registration of International Observers (Organic Law of Georgia “Election Code of Georgia”, – article 39, 40)

-International observer organization may be a representative of another state, organization or the international organization registered in another state, the constituent document/statute of which includes monitoring of elections and/or protection of human rights and activity of which is based on the following internationally acknowledged principles:
+An international observer organization shall be a representative of another state, an organization registered in another state or an international organization whose statute or another founding document envisages monitoring of the election and/or protection of human rights and the activity of which is based on the following internationally acknowledged principles:

-- Respect to legislation and sovereignty of Georgia and international norms of human rights;
+- Respect the legislation and sovereignty of Georgia and international norms of human rights;

 - Avoid hindering the election process;